silogen/docs/docs/login.md

 ## Keycloak user authentication

-The SiloGen platform uses [Keycloak](https://www.keycloak.org/) to authenticate users.
-Keycloak is tightly integrated with all SiloGen services, and setting it up is straightforward.
+The platform uses [Keycloak](https://www.keycloak.org/) to authenticate users.
+Keycloak is tightly integrated with all connected services, and setting it up is straightforward.
 It can be federated so that users' credentials can be centrally managed in an enterprise solution and integrated with LDAP or Active Directory.

 ## Other login measures

-The SiloGen platform can be modified to utilize other login methods, such as working in an internal network through a VPN.
+The AMD Enterprise AI Suite can be modified to utilize other login methods, such as working in an internal network through a VPN.